Valencia for Digital Nomads: The Ultimate Guide

 3. Affordable compared to Barcelona and Madrid

 Compared to the other bigger cities in Spain, Valencia is still very much affordable.
-Food is quite cheap as well and you can rent an apartment for around €700-€1500 a month, depending on the size and the neighbourhood, of course.
+Food is quite cheap as well and you can rent an apartment for around €700-€1500 a month, depending on the size and the neighborhood, of course.

 4. A vibrant nomad and remote work community